leeyman0/sentence-golf/README.md

 2. Run `npm install`

 ## Running
 There are two ways that the Sentence Golf frequency scoring algorithm can be run.
+Or, you can go to the website to score code online: [https://patterns-symbols-semantics.neocities.org/sentence-golf/](https://patterns-symbols-semantics.neocities.org/sentence-golf/)

 ### Webpack UI
 One is using the web interface.
-To run this, first build the source code into web format with webpack using `npm run build`.
+To run this, first build the source code into web format with webpack using `npm run build:web`.
 Then, use a webserver in the folder `src/web` to host a static website from which the user can score sentences.

 ### Node Headless
 Another way to use this code is with nodejs.
 No additional build steps need to be run.
 The node package exports using the external interface contained in `src/scorer/scorer.mjs`.